meenuanil/Portfolio-Website/README.md

 - **Power BI Projects:** Explore my repositories to find a collection of Power BI projects showcasing my skills in data visualisation, analysis, and storytelling.
 - **DAX Formulas:** Dig into my DAX repositories to discover how I tackle complex calculations and create efficient formulas to unlock the true potential of Power BI.

 ## Let's Connect

 I'm actively seeking new opportunities for collaboration, discussions, and engaging in insightful data projects.
 Connect with me on LinkedIn https://www.linkedin.com/in/meenuanil/.

 Let's turn data into insights together! 🚀

+# Super Sales Insights - Dashboard

+This Power BI project provides comprehensive insights into the sales data of a superstore.
+The analysis covers various aspects such as sales trends, product performance, customer segmentation, and geographical distribution.
+The interactive dashboards and visualizations make it easy to understand and derive actionable insights from the data.